balkian/shinesp/README.md

 # Instructions

-The first time it boots, the board will create its own access point so you can configure the SSID and password.
+The first time it boots, the board will create its own access point (`led`).
-To configure it, just connect to the `led` network and access the board either using its IP (it is the default gateway for the network) or its MDNS name (`esp8266.local`):
+To configure the board, just connect to that access point and access the board either using its IP (it is the default gateway for the network) or its MDNS name (`esp8266.local`):

 ```
 curl http://esp8266.local/credentials?ssid=mywifi&pass=mypassword